mylinuxforwork/dotfiles/README.md

-# ML4W dotfiles 2.7.1
+# ML4W dotfiles 2.7.2 RC1

 This is my configuration of Hyprland (Wayland) and Qtile (X11) for Arch Linux based distributions.
 This package includes an installation script to install and setup the required components.

 <a href="https://youtu.be/e9ro_P9rbFk" target="_blank"><img src="screenshots/v271/screenshot-271-1.png" alt="Click to watch on YouTube" /></a>

-PLEASE NOTE: This branch is the rolling release of my dotfiles and includes the latest changes.
+PLEASE NOTE: This branch is the rolling release of the ML4W dotfiles and includes the latest changes.

-Please be aware that this version is not a tested release.
+Latest official release

 You can find the installation video on YouTube: <a href="https://youtu.be/kHG5czrQ7WA" target="_blank">Install Arch Linux with Hyprland & Qtile</a>